keith-ratcliffe/cloud-basher/_docs-latest/tour/ingest-basics.md

 * **{data.name}.reader.class**, **{data.name}.ingest.helper.class**, **{data.name}.handler.classes**, and
   **all.handler.classes** together define processing pipeline for a given data type, in order to transform raw input into [data objects](../getting-started/data-model#primary-data-table) comprised of Accumulo key/value pairs

+* The **all-config.xml** file can be used to control various ingest behaviors for *all* registered data types

+* Graph edges in DataWave are composed of {% include data_model_term.html term_id="NFV" display="name" %}
+  pairs known to exist within the {% include data_model_term.html term_id="DO" display="name" %}s of DataWave's registered data types.
+Thus, edge types are defined via configuration on a per-data type basis.
+Given a single data object as input, DataWave Ingest may emit zero or more edges based on this configuration.
 </div>

 ---